Arianlavi/WiBulk/README.md

 # WiBulk
 Description:
 ==========================================================
-Using this program, you can automatically send your message to the numbers you give it.
+Using this program, you can automatically send your WhatsApp message to the numbers you give it

 # Launch the app
 ```